Ultimate Fighting Championship: Shooto

-Rules
+Rules and features

 The current rules for the Ultimate Fighting Championship were originally established by the New Jersey Athletic Control Board.
 The set of "Unified Rules of Mixed Martial Arts" that New Jersey established has been adopted in other states that regulate mixed martial arts, including Nevada, Louisiana, and California.
 These rules are also used by many other promotions within the United States, becoming mandatory for those states that have adopted the rules, and so have become the standard de facto set of rules for professional mixed martial arts across the country.